 For a once-off enrollment fee of $497, Tanner’s course spells out exactly what you need to do to set up a profitable Amazon business, step by step.
 There are other courses out there are older, bigger, bulkier, more in-depth in parts, and perhaps more professionally presented.
 What separates this course from those is that we have proof that the system works for several hundred users around the world, it works quickly, and it makes what could be a very long and confusing process something you’ll grasp right away, without being overwhelmed by any of it.

 The entire course is delivered online through video, and the only deadlines you need to worry about are your own.
 You can race through the videos to get started, like I did, or take your time.
 And you’ll always be able to go back and watch any of the modules as many times as you like.

 See for yourself why the Amazon Seller Mastery course by Tanner J Fox is you’ll ever need to know about starting a profitable Amazon FBA business.
-This is the curriculum, covering every aspect of your business, from start to launch to profit:
+This is the official course curriculum, now in partnership with ecomdudes and Dan Dasilva, covering every aspect of your business, from start to launch to profit:

 As you can see, it really leaves nothing out.
-But as part of your enrollment fee, you’ll also receive an invitation to join the private students Facebook group, and have a chance to have your first proposed product numbers reviewed by Tanner himself.
+But as part of your enrollment fee, you’ll also receive an invitation to join the private students Facebook group for Amazon Seller Mastery discussions, and have a chance to have your first proposed FBA product numbers reviewed by Tanner J Fox himself.
 The group is always active with posts by students and private videos that help advance your understanding and success.